 On January 8, 1949, a Defender ad placed by the Blue Dahlia at 425 East 43rd Street headlined the Bob Carter Trio, "Recorder of 'Too Lazy to Work'" (contract for 4 weeks filed on January 6).
 After 3 nights at the Flamingo Lounge, the trio moved to the Saratoga Lounge for about a month (both contracts posted with Local 208 on February 3).
 On March 3, Carter's indefinite contract with the Music Box was accepted and filed.

-Meanwhile, Bill Putnam and Bernie Clapper of Universal Recording did not record Carter again and sat on the other six sides that Carter had made at the end of 1947.
+Bill Putnam and Bernie Clapper of Universal Recording did not record Carter again and sat on the other six sides that Carter had made at the end of 1947.
 After being approached by another label, Bob Carter got a release from Bill Putnam on April 13, 1948.
 Unfortunately, it appears the other record deal fell through.
+There was talk, toward the end of 1948, of a "Double Feature" release on Bob Carter; a "Double Feature" was a 78 rpm EP (two tracks per side) that Universal had developed.
+Four tracks from the end of 1947 would have been used, but we've never seen a copy of the Double Feature.

-A Bob Carter ended up recording two singles for a very small operation called Rim, whose business address was 500 East 63rd Street.
+Somebody named Bob Carter ended up recording two singles for a very small operation called Rim, whose business address was 500 East 63rd Street.
 This Bob Carter led a sextet, consisting of Nick Cooper, trumpet; Porter Kilbert, alto sax; Arthur "Swing Lee" O'Neil, tenor sax; Art Simms, piano; Curt Ferguson, bass; and E. Miller, drums.
-Robert James Carter didn't need to hire another bassist...
-Rim 100 used the other Bob Carter's band behind singing pianist Rudy Richardson on "If You Get It" and "You Made My Heart Cry Out."
+We'd thought that the leader on this session was a different person, because Robert James Carter would have played the bass himself.
+But the presence of Art Simms makes us wonder whether Robert James Carter was a non-playing leader on this occasion.
+Rim 100 used the band behind singer Rudy Richardson (who had recorded for Miracle in 1946) on "If You Get It" and "You Made My Heart Cry Out."
 Rim 101 coupled Richardson's singing on "Write Me a Letter," obvously a cover of the hit version by the Ravens, with an instrumental performance of "Burton's Bounce."
-We'd like to say more about these, but apart from a Central Record Sales ad in the Chicago Defender, June 25, 1949, and the label copy, there is zero documentation on them.
-Rim 100 turned up in a John Tefteller auction in 2009, and 101 was in the collection of Bill Sabis and is now in the collection of Robert L. Campbell.
+We'd like to say more about these sides, but apart from a Central Record Sales ad in the Chicago Defender, June 25, 1949, and the label copy, there is not a single scrap of documentation on them.
+Rim 100 turned up in a John Tefteller auction in 2009.
+Rim 101 was in the collection of Bill Sabis and is now in the collection of Robert L. Campbell.

-A lot of confusion has arisen because there were at least three Bob Carters on the scene in Chicago.
-The third Bob Carter, a White pianist, was the subject of Sharon A. Pease's column in Down Beat on June 2, 1946.
+Confusion has arisen because there were at least two Bob Carters on the scene in Chicago.
+The second Bob Carter, a White pianist, was the subject of Sharon A. Pease's column in Down Beat on June 2, 1946.
 This Bob Carter was born in Baltimore, Maryland, around 1920 (he said he was 26), and later moved with his parents to Millville, New Jersey.
 As a youth he took formal lessons in piano and sax.
 He listed his influences as Teddy Wilson and Art Tatum.
 By the early 1940s he was heading his own combos at seaside resorts in New Jersey.
 From 1942 to 1946 he served in the Army in the South Pacific.
 Just after his release in early 1946, he joined the Jack Teagarden Orchestra, and was still working with Teagarden when he was interviewed (in fact, Carter recorded one session in Chicago with the Teagarden band, for Teagarden Presents).
 Pease would regularly feature a piano composition by his interviewee, and Carter's was a slow blues.
-(At one time we stated, incorrectly, that the white Bob Carter was responsible for the Universal release.)
+At one time we stated, incorrectly, that the white Bob Carter was responsible for the Universal release; this was before we saw Universal's ad for the record.

-Marl Young, at least, had no investment in keeping secrets—he put Swanson's real name right on the label.
+Marl Young had no investment in keeping secrets—he put Swanson's real name right on the label.

-Swanson's first release on Sunbeam 103 obviously followed the repackaging of Sunbeam 102 (see above).
-The second release inadvertently used the same number as the first Bob Carter release.
-Both of Swanson's 78s are very rare; the main lure for today's listener would be the appearance by the young Gene Ammons—but even Jug's presence has so far failed to spur any reissues.
+Swanson's release on Sunbeam 103 obviously followed the repackaging of Sunbeam 102 (see above; if a Sunbeam 103 had been planned previously, it left no trace).
+Sunbeam 103 is very rare; the main lure for today's listener would be the appearance by the young Gene Ammons—but even Jug's presence has so far failed to spur any reissues.

 Petite Swanson [Alphonso Horsley] (voc); Marl Young (p, arr); Gene Ammons (ts); Rail Wilson (b).